stv707/container_labs/exercises/day1/3-building_images/README.md

 In this exercise, we'll learn how to create a new Docker image.

-To do this, like in "Changing Images", we'll add the `ping` utility to the `ubuntu:16.04` image.
+To do this, like in "Changing Images", we'll add the `ping` utility to the `ubuntu:latest` image.
 The outcome from each of these exercises should be equivalent.

 ### Getting setup

-First download the `ubuntu:16.04` image with `docker pull`.
+First download the `ubuntu:latest` image with `docker pull`.
 (You might already have this if you have completed the previous tutorial.)

 ```
-$ docker pull ubuntu:16.04
+$ docker pull ubuntu:latest
 16.04: Pulling from library/ubuntu
 c62795f78da9: Pull complete
 d4fceeeb758e: Pull complete